go-gorm/gen/README.md

 #### Method interface

 Method interface is an abstraction of query methods, all functions it contains are query methods and above comments describe the specific query conditions or logic.
-SQL supports simple `where` query or execute complete SQL, simple query the condition is wrapped in `where()`, execute complete SQL is wrapped in `sql()`, or you can omit,  write the complete SQL directly.
+SQL supports simple `where` query or execute raw SQL.
+Simple query conditions wrapped by `where()`, and raw SQL wrapped by `sql()`（not required）

 ```go
 type Method interface {